 Unexpected Signs of Chronic Inflammation

-Chronic inflammatory diseases cause your body to overreact and, in some cases, attack itself.
+Chronic inflammatory diseases (CIDs) cause your body to overreact and, in some cases, attack itself.

-In multiple sclerosis, for example, your body’s immune system attacks nerve coatings.
-That makes it harder for nerve signals to get through.
-You may feel dizzy or off-balance, especially when you walk.
+In multiple sclerosis, for example, your body’s immune system attacks nerve coatings and that makes it harder for nerve signals to get through so you may feel dizzy or off-balance, especially when you walk.

-Insulin helps control the sugar level in your blood.
-Inflammation could affect how well your insulin works.
-It’s not yet clear exactly why.
+Insulin helps control the sugar level in your blood and inflammation could affect how well your insulin works but it’s not yet clear exactly why.

-Insulin resistance can lead to high blood sugar.
-That can damage your nerves and blood vessels and could also lead to diabetes.
+Insulin resistance can lead to high blood sugar which can damage your nerves and blood vessels and also lead to diabetes.

-You might have tingling feet, or you could be more thirsty and tired so always check with your doctor.
+You might have tingling feet, or you could be more thirsty and tired, but again might not have symptoms so speak to your doctor if you notice any of these signs.

-Sometimes your immune system mistakenly attacks and inflames your muscles.
-This could start to break down muscle fibre and make you weaker.
+Sometimes your immune system mistakenly attacks and inflames your muscles (called myositis) which could start to break down muscle fibre and make you weaker.

 It usually happens slowly, most often in your torso, shoulders, and hips.
 In some cases, you might find it hard to do simple things like walk, bathe, and swallow.